RohitsSkill/mailSender/README.md

 4.
-Copy index.js file from my repository into your folder and copy that credentials.json file into this folder and run final command on terminal
+Copy index.js file from my repository into your folder and copy that credentials.json file into your folder and run final command on terminal
 ****************
 node .